urpylka/prometheus-raspberry-exporter/README.md

 # Prometheus Raspberry Pi Exporter

-Export Raspberry Pi metrics in Prometheus node_exporter's textfile format.
+Export Raspberry Pi metrics in Prometheus node-exporter's textfile format.

 To visualizate it you can use preconfigured [Grafana dashboard](./grafana_dashboard.json).